Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 Fig. 2

-The fact that the value of b is conserved along the path once it was chosen means that the angle of direction α is actually a function α(r) implicitly defined by formula (1).
+The fact that the value of b is conserved along the path once it has been chosen means that the angle of direction α is actually a function α(r) implicitly defined by formula (1) outside of the horizon where r > 2GM.
+Inside the horizon, the value b needed for the ODEs below, must be computed by its definition b = L/E. |

 The parameter b corresponds to the tangential component of the direction of motion of a photon given by the angle α.
 When α = π/2, b expresses purely tangential motion for any point (r, φ).
 The direction of the radial motion (inbound or outbound) is defined by the proper choice of sign of the square roots in the formula (2) for r(t), or (5) for u(φ) = 1/r(φ) below.

-In order to run all the graphs here as simulations under Windows, you have to download and install the application TCenter, and download and unzip the script files of all the simulations.
+In order to run all the graphs here as simulations, you have to download and install the application TCenter for Windows, and download and unzip the script files of all the simulations.
+In simulation of the trajectories r(t), the bullet standing for the photon, moves with the velocity proportional to the velocity of the photon (as perceived in an inertial lab).
+However, in simulations of r(φ), a velocity of the bullet has no physical meaning. |

 The simulations for the section below are in the subdirectory \r(t).